NRG7-Emergentes/ergovision-webapp/README.md

 # ErgoVision Frontend

-A modern web application for the ErgoVision project, built with Angular and designed for ergonomic workspace monitoring and analysis.
+A  web application for the ErgoVision project, built with Angular and designed for ergonomic workspace monitoring and analysis.

 ## Technologies